gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

         # wait_days specifies how many days to wait after the previous group finished before starting.
         #  default: 0
         wait_days: 0-1
+        # TODO: is this needed?
+In which case a customer would need to set a custom jitter?
         # jitter_seconds specifies a maximum jitter duration after the start hour.
         # The agent updater client will pick a random time within this duration to wait to update.
         #  default: 5